JanJereczek/FastIsostasy.jl/docs/src/index.md

 ![GlacialCycle](assets/isl-ice6g-N=350.gif)

 FastIsostasy is a collection of models to compute the regional glacial isostatic adjustment (GIA) resulting from changes in the surface load (ice, liquid water and sediments).
 It is:
-- Accessible: you can set up complex simulations with only a few lines of code, as demonstrated for the case of the last glacial cycle.
+- Accessible: you can set up complex simulations with only a few lines of code (c.f. examples).
-- Flexible: you can easily permute parameters and modelling choices to play Earth System Modelling like it's lego.
+- Flexible: you can easily permute parameters and modelling choices.
 - Performant: the results obtained only marginally differ from those obtained by 1D and 3D GIA models, while displaying a speed-up of 2 to 6 orders of magnitude.

 !!! tip "Star us on GitHub!"